onhout/budsdeal-python/README.md

 `$ npm install`

-10. Start the project, one is to host the server using Python `$ python manage.py runserver` then fire up another terminal and run
+10. Start the project, one is to host the server using Python `$ python manage.py runserver`, and it will automatically run gulp
-`$ gulp` to watch JavaScript changes

 ## Merging your code